Irene Adler: TV episodes of unrelated series

-In an episode of the PBS Kids show Wishbone, actress Sally Nystuen Vahle portrays Irene Adler for the adaptation of "A Scandal in Bohemia" entitled "A Dogged Espose" (1995).
+In an episode of the PBS Kids show Wishbone, actress Sally Nystuen Vahle portrays Adler for the adaptation of "A Scandal in Bohemia" entitled "A Dogged Exposé" (1995).

-In the television series House, James Wilson tells a story about a patient named Irene Adler, with whom Gregory House was obsessed and fell in love, in the 2008 episode "Joy to the World".
+In the television series House, James Wilson tells a story about Adler, a patient with whom Gregory House was obsessed and fell in love, in the 2008 episode "Joy to the World".

-In "The 10 Li'l Grifters Job" (2011), the season 4 episode 2 of Leverage, the character Sophie portrays Irene Adler at the Murder Mystery Masquerade.
+In "The 10 Li'l Grifters Job" (2011), the season 4 episode 2 of Leverage, the character Sophie portrays Adler at the Murder Mystery Masquerade.

 In the season five episode of The Flash entitled "Goldfaced" (2019), detective Sherloque Wells meets Renee Adler (portrayed by Kimberly Williams-Paisley), the Earth-1 doppelgänger of his five ex-wives.
-She is later shown to be a metahuman with possible telekinetic powers; upon seeing this, Sherloque vows to protect her from metahuman-serial killer Cicada.
+She is later shown to be a metahuman with possible telekinetic powers; upon seeing this, Sherloque vows to protect her from the serial killer Cicada.
 During the episode, Sherloque also has an encounter with four of his ex-wives, all of whom are variants of Adler.
 Now that they know which Earth he is on, they demand their back alimony payments be met within a month, or they will have a multiverse-traveling bounty hunter come and collect the payments for them.